TechnoBlogger14o3/react-native-tutorials/README.md

 ## 📝 Learning Checklist

 Track your progress with this checklist:

+- [ ] **Course 0: Making Base Strong**
+  - [ ] Understand what React Native is and its benefits
+  - [ ] Know the difference between React Native and Expo
+  - [ ] Set up development environment for both platforms
+  - [ ] Create a React Native project using CLI
+  - [ ] Create an Expo project
+  - [ ] Run projects on Android emulator
+  - [ ] Run projects on iOS simulator
+  - [ ] Understand project structure
+  - [ ] Learn essential commands
+  - [ ] Set up debugging tools

 - [ ] **Course 1: React Native Basics**
   - [ ] Understand React Native components and styling